It Starts Here..

 Apart from the fact that one is dumped unceremoniously into the Metro front end, there is nothing in the rule book which states that one has to stay there.

 The screenshot below shows my desktop.
 At the top, which is where I position my task bar, you can see the Start8 start button, Quick Launch, tabs for the open Windows, the notiifcation area complete with clock and stuff, temporary icons down the left side, and an open IE 11page.
 My background is all black.
 I find it easier on the eyes, and icons stand out better..
 This is the way that I run Windows 8.1, and I ran Windows 7, Vista, XP, 2000, ME, 98 and 95 in exactly the same way too

 A note about why I run with the Windows taskbar at the top of the screen.
 I do this because with every other application, program and utility, the taskbar is always at the top, and I prefer the menu access continuity that this affords even though the only menu available is the traditional Start functions within Start8.

 All I can say is that Windows 8.1 in desktop form works extremely well, and I would not return to Windows 7.
 There is no good excuse for not upgrading to either Windows 8.1 or a computer supplied with Windows 8.1.
 The changes that I made to the basic Windows 8 package can all be done for free, and take just a few minutes to install.

-Windows XP loses all support as of April 2014.
+Windows XP lost all official Microsoftr support as of April 2014.
 The operating system has had its day, and it is definitely time to move on.
 Consider upgrading your computer.
 I know that it is not cheap, but if you stay with an old computer running XP, you will be on the wrong side of 'bad'.